Bengals defense leads the way to 17-16 win over the Browns in opener

 The ball went off Jerry Jeudy’s hands and knees while he was on ground, but Battle dove, came up with the ball and returned it 2 yards.

-Cleveland got the ball at its 33 with 1:50 remaining, but Cedric Tillman had a pass go off his hands and into the arms of Turner at the Browns 47 and returned 7 yards.
+Cleveland got the ball at its 33 with 1:50 remaining, but Cedric Tillman had a pass go off his hands and into the arms of Turner at the Browns 47 and returned 7 yards for his first NFL interception.

+“For our guys just to find a way to win in the end.
+I’m proud of them," Bengals coach Zac Taylor said.
+"The best outcome of this game is 1-0.
+Forget about the stats.
+Forget about the score.
+Forget about how it all played out.
+The best the outcome could have been was 1-0 and we’re proud of that."

 Long time coming